eurocontrol-swim/SWIM-TI-YP-prototype/README.md

 ./swim.sh stop
 ```

-and if you want to remove completely the involved docker containers you can do:
+or if you also want to remove completely the involved docker containers you can do:
 ```shell
 ./swim.sh stop --clean
 ```